-The Centre has its own page on Facebook, which represents an increasingly popular means of outreaching ICR news and content, as well as that of other partners.
-This platform has a low technical barrier to entry, and a very wide reach.
-In the period, the number of followers grew from 1 710 to 2 056, breaking 2 000 followers for the first time.
-The gender of followers are 58% Female and 39% Male.
-The largest cohort is 25-34 years old (25%), and the next is 35-44 (23%).
-Follower countries are in order: Norway (609), USA (327), Sweden (283), Finland (137), Russia (113), and Canada, UK, Mongolia, and Germany.
+The Centre has its own page on Facebook, which represents a popular means of outreaching ICR news and content, as well as that of other partners.
+This platform has a low technical barrier to entry, and a relatively wide reach.
+In the period, the number of ICR followers grew from 2 057 to 2 256 in 2018, continuing earlier growth.